skinemax/PhoenixAdult.bundle/postprocessing/README.md

 1. Place the files in you sabnzbd script folder
 2. Point SabNZBD to pa_renamer_post.py
 3. Customise your settings in siteConfig.py
+   - Don't forget the log diretory
 4. Set sabnzbd to run this post processing script after appropriate downloads complete

 To Run Manually:
 `python pa_renamer.py [options] (Directory)`

+Note: If options are enabled in siteConfig.py they will be enabled when run manually also.